European-Unified-ID/euid-docs-preview/preview/docs/guides/integration-mobile-client-side.md

 </TabItem>
 </Tabs>

 If `getAdvertisingToken()` returns null, and the identity status is not `OPT_OUT`/`optOut`, you'll need to generate a new token.
 To do this, pass the personal data into the `generateIdentity` method again.
-For details, see [Configure the EUID Mobile SDK](#configure-the-euid-mobile-sdk).
+For details, see [Configure the EUID mobile SDK](#configure-the-euid-mobile-sdk).

 ## Enable logging

 <SnptEnableLogging />

-## Optional: EUID GMA/IMA plugin for gam Secure Signals integration
+## Optional: EUID GMA/IMA plugin for GAM Secure Signals integration

 <SnptGMAIMA_Plugins />

-## Optional: EUID integration with Prebid Mobile SDK
+## Optional: EUID integration with Prebid mobile SDK

 :::important
 The EUID integration with Prebid Mobile SDK vv2 requires version 1.6.0 or later of the EUID SDK for Android, or version 1.7.0 or later of the EUID SDK for iOS.